Cedar points’ Rollercoaster History

 You can see in the above picture that people really enjoy this coaster.
 It’s Common of for this coaster to have lines as long as two hours on an average day.

-Next up is a coaster you’ll have to stand up to.
+Next up is a coaster you’ll had to stand up to.

 This coaster was originally going to be named Banshee until the locals caught wind of it and objected vociferously until the name was changed.
 They even had the signs already made for the coaster, those signs are now being used on the Steel Force coaster at Dorney Park, their sister park in Allentown, PA.